-If you live in Alabama and would like to find out when your food stamps or cash assistance payment will be deposited onto your EBT Card account, you’ve come to the right place.
-We have listed below the Alabama EBT Deposit Dates for 2022.
+If you live in Alabama and would like to find out when your food stamps or cash assistance payment will be deposited into your EBT Card account, you’ve come to the right place.
+We have listed below the Alabama EBT Deposit Dates for 2023.

 This Post Will Cover:

 - What Time your Benefits will be Deposited?

 - What to do if you didn’t receive your Food Stamps